yiliu1998/Rate-DR-WATE/README.md

 # WATE
 `WATE` is an R packing implementing rate doubly robust (RDR) estimations for weighted average treatment effects (WATEs).
-The WATE is a class of general causal estimands targeting different population defined by propensity score weights.
-This package contains three RDR estimators.
+The WATE is a class of general causal estimands targeting different population defined by propensity score weights (see [Li et al.(2018)](https://www.tandfonline.com/doi/full/10.1080/01621459.2016.1260466) as a representative paper for this concept).
+Our package contains three RDR estimators and two classical (naive) estimators.
 We allow users implement the estimation and inference for a number of popular WATEs, including ATE, ATT, ATC, ATO (overlap weights), ATM (matching weights), ATEN (entropy weights), and ATB (beta family weights).
-The three RDR estimators include:
+The three proposed RDR estimators include:

 * the efficient influence function (EIF)-based estimator; and
-* two double/debiased machine learning (DML)-based estimators (denoted as DML-1 and DML-2), which are technically by applying the sample-splitting and cross-fitting (<a href="https://academic.oup.com/ectj/article/21/1/C1/5056401">Chernozhukov et al. (2018)</a>) to the EIF-based estimator.
+* two double/debiased machine learning (DML)-based estimators (denoted as DML-1 and DML-2), which are technically by applying the sample-splitting and cross-fitting ([Chernozhukov et al. (2018)](https://academic.oup.com/ectj/article/21/1/C1/5056401)) to the EIF-based estimator.

-The variance estimations of these estimators in our package.
+The two classical (naive) estimators are the propensity score weighting estimator and the outcome imputation estimator.
+They are referred to as naive-1 and naive-2 estimators in our paper, respectively.

 ## Installation
 To install the latest version of the R package from GitHub, please run following commands in R: